-The current Board of Directors was elected at our annual meeting of shareholders on October 22, 2004.
+Other than Dr. Porter (who was appointed to the Board in February 2004) and Mr. Karmanos (who was appointed to the Board in May 2004), the current Board of Directors was elected at our annual meeting of shareholders on December 16, 2003.
 We have granted a shareholder, HBM BioVentures (Cayman) Ltd., the right to appoint a nominee for election to the Board and the right to have an observer attend, but not vote at, our Board meetings.
 To date, HBM BioVentures has never sent an observer to any of our Board meetings, and has informed us that it does not intend to send any observers in the future.
 Currently, Dr. Porter is the director nominated by HBM BioVentures.
 He has no affiliation with HBM BioVentures.